The FormSmarts API client allows you to quickly automate online form workflows with a simple and intuitive Python interface.

 Reference Number (string)

-FormEntry.share() Shares the form submission via email. email_address (string) None
+FormEntry.share() Shares the form submission via email (restrictions apply) emails: list of email addresses None

 FormEntry.add_tag() Adds a custom tag to the form response. tag_name (string) None